BS EN 17272: 2020

 Airborne distribution

-Automated processes distributing disinfectants in gaseous, vapor or aerosol form.
+• Automated processes distributing disinfectants in gaseous, vapor or aerosol form.

 Surface disinfection

-Focusing on the disinfection of non-porous surfaces within an enclosed area, including external surfaces of equipment contained within such rooms.
+• Focusing on the disinfection of non-porous surfaces within an enclosed area, including external surfaces of equipment contained within such rooms.

-Test Conditions and Requirements (In the given table R designates log reduction values)
+Test conditions and requirements (In the given table, R designates log reduction values)

 Intended areas of application

-Medical area
+Medical areas

 R

-Veterinary area
+Veterinary areas

 R

-Food, industrial, institutional, domestic area
+Food, industrial, institutional, domestic areas

 R